harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 For more information, go to [Define Your Kubernetes Target Infrastructure](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-infra/define-your-kubernetes-target-infrastructure).

-Helm Charts can be deployed using any of the execution steps and deployment strategies used in other Kubernetes deployments.
+Helm charts can be deployed using any of the execution steps and deployment strategies used in other Kubernetes deployments.
 For more information, go to [Kubernetes How-tos](/docs/category/kubernetes).

 ## Deploy